Camino de Santiago Packing List: What to Bring

 • Small daypack or packable tote

-Handy for short walks without your main pack, or for grocery runs once you settle in. (e.g., this packable daypack)
+Handy for short walks without your main pack, grocery runs, or beach/laundry days.

 • Trekking poles